dongfang98/Project2-APIs/README.md

 # Project 2 - APIs
 EC601 - Test for Twitter/Google APIs.
 # Phase1 - Twitter APIs
-In this task, I use TweetAPI to realize several Twitter API's function with my twitter ID, and save some of the results in json files.
+In this phase, I use TweetAPI to realize several Twitter API's function with my twitter ID, and save some of the results in json files.
-## Python version
+### Python Version
 Before running the program, make sure you have the latest version of python.
 I found my Mac's default version is python2.7, so I run the command to open bash_profile：
 ```
 vi ./bash_profile